Vancouver Island is the perfect place to go camping.

 - Plan a trip for July rather than August, the latter is the busiest month all year

-- Arrive as early as possible – first come, first served ‘check-in’ time at provincial parks is 7am – 10am
+- Arrive as early as possible.
+First come, first served ‘check-in’ time at the larger provincial parks (with gatehouses) is 7am – 10am

 - Be prepared to go further.
 The closer a campground is to the main (or paved) road, the busier it will be